 Chiang was seeking to bring China under his control, he either attacked or negotiated with the many local warlords who ruled much of China during this period.
 The small pockets of Communists were an unwelcome irritation jeopardizing a united Republic under his leadership.
 Here is an example of the propaganda used against them:

-In the 1930s the Communists had been driven out of the cities following poorly thought out campaigns to capture and/or convert the cities to Communism based on Moscow's strategy for revolution.
+In the 1930s the Communists had been driven out of the cities following poorly thought out campaigns to capture and convert the cities to Communism based on Moscow's strategy for revolution.
 The Communists held out in a few rural areas (Jiangxi and Eyuwan, Hunan) where they menaced the region with guerrilla raids.
 The Jiangxi Soviet founded in October 1927 was the most successful and it was here under Zhou Enlai's leadership that they came under a series of determined attacks by the GMD.
 At one time Mao Zedong was captured and released after a ransom was paid.
 The Communists took the pragmatic choice of an alliance with local bandits who knew the area well.
 Zhu De became established as the effective and well respected military commander.
+The partnership of Zhu De and Mao Zedong was complimentary, Zhu headed the military operations while Mao planned and developed strategy, the bond was so close that the leadership was refered to as Zhu-Mao.
 Successful guerrilla tactics were developed made famous by the mantra: “The enemy advances, we retreat; the enemy camps, we harass; the enemy tires, we attack; the enemy retreats, we attack.”.
 This was allied with the Three Rules of Discipline: “Obey orders; Don’t take from workers or peasants; Hand in everything taken from landlords and gentry”.
 [Note: a Soviet is a general term for an area under revolutionary, communist control and has no ‘Russian’ connotation.]

 Their inspiration came from previous ‘peasant’ led campaigns in Chinese history.
 Zhe De as a boy, heard of the efforts of the Taiping rebels to bring reform and learned from their military strategy 共产党 gòng chǎn dǎng.
 In the 1920s the ‘poor peasants’ represented 80% of rural population had been crushed by ruinous rent and interest rates from landlords and the Jiangxi soviet had tapped into a groundswell of grassroots anger at such exploitation.